davetron5000/fwf/README.markdown

 This would require extending JSP to give Java the appearance of being a dynamic languages for the view layer.

 A better solution might be to replace JSP entirely.
 GWT is a nice approach, but a dynamic "change/reload" solution would be ideal, because you don't really want to wait for a recompile when tweaking the UI.
+This could be done wiht the JSR-223 Scripting support, or something like Freemarker.

 ## Conclusions